 Please visit our website and sign up for our webstore for great holiday gift ideas that can be delivered right to your front door!

-If you believe your pet has ingested something they shouldn’t don’t hesitate to call our hospital at 905-855 2100, we are open 24 hours a day, seven days a week, even on Christmas and Boxing Day!
+If you believe your pet has ingested something they shouldn’t don’t hesitate to call our hospital at 905-855 2100, we are open seven days a week, even on Christmas and Boxing Day!